ian-weisser/asknot/README.md

     bzr branch lp:ubuntu-community-website  # Download the UCW style sudo ln -s ubuntu-community-website /var/lib/wordpress/wp-content/themes
 ```

-    guidance_wizard.css belongs in ubuntu-community-website/library/css/
+- guidance_wizard.css        belongs in ubuntu-community-website/library/css/
-    juidance_wizard.js  belongs in ubuntu-community-website/library/js/
+- guidance_wizard.js         belongs in ubuntu-community-website/library/js/
+- guidance_wizard_header.php belongs in ubuntu-community-website/library/functions/
-    image files         belong  in ubuntu-community-website/library/images/pictograms/
+- image files                belong  in ubuntu-community-website/library/images/pictograms/

-    index.php: includes the file guidance_wizard_header.stub.
+- index.php: Edit this file, and add the file guidance_wizard_header.php below the wp_header.
 This stub pulls in the .js and .css files.
 The UCW theme doesn't use functions.php for enqueueing JS and CSS.

+- (HTML in database) enter content.txt onto the page.
+- (HTML in php) guidance_wizard.php belongs in ubuntu_community_website/

-Bug workaround: On your own pull of UCW for testing, the theme does not add jQuery, so the guidance wizard won't work.
-To load jQuery for testing, look in index.php for the guidance_wizard_header section and uncomment the jQuery loader.
-For production, jQuery is already loaded - leave commented.
+jQuery Bug workaround: On your own pull of UCW for testing, the theme does not add jQuery, so the guidance wizard won't work.
+To load jQuery for testing.
+- (Testing) In guidance_wizard_header.php, uncomment the jQuery loader.
+- (Production) In guidance_wizard_header.php, leave the jQuery loader commented.

 CSS Bug workaround: The 'Tell me more' and 'I made a mistake' buttons are indented 60px, but the 'Next, please' button is indented 65px to line up properly.
-See the comments in the CSS (#volunteer_wizard #next .textbutton) This works for standalone web and generic Wordpress.
-However, it casues a problem with the Ubuntu Community Website theme - change 65 back to 60 for UCW.
+See the comments in the CSS (#volunteer_wizard #next .textbutton).
+This problem only occurs if you make a change in the HTML or wordpress_theme CSS, and copy those changes to UCW CSS.
+- In guidance_wizard.css, #volunteer_wizard #next .textbutton, change '65px' back to '60px'.

 ## Important components

+*index.html* (html),
+*guidance_wizard.php* (wordpress_theme, ucw_php), and
-*index.html* (non-Wordpress version) and *guidance_wizard.php* (Wordpress version) contain all the choice and list data.
+*content.txt* (ucw_content) contain all the choice and list data.
 Make all content edits there.
+If using ucw_content, manually enter the contents of the txt file into the wordpress page.

+*style.css* (wordpress_theme) is a required header for Wordpress themes.

-*style.css* (non-Wordpress version) and *guidance_wizard.css* (Wordpress version) contain all the formatting, size, color, and placement information.
+*guidance_wizard.css* (all) contains all the formatting, size, color, and placement information.
 Make all font and format edits there.
 Most CSS is tied to a specific ID in HTML to prevent name conflicts with parent themes or other services you may have going.
 In Wordpress, the style.css is a header only to identify the theme.
 Edit style.css to identify the parent theme.

-*guidance_wizard.js* is identical in both non-Wordpress and Wordpress versions.
+*guidance_wizard.js* (all) is the javascript magic that shuffles the deck and lays out choice.
 Leave it alone.
 It requires JQuery, which is included in the HTML dir.
 Wordpress includes it's own compatible version of JQuery.

+*guidance_wizard_header.php* (ucw_php, ucw_content) is the header file that loads guidance_wizard.css and guidance_wizard.js.

-*functions.php* is wordpress-only.
-It creates the html header for the parent and child themes style.css, guidance_wizard.css, JQuery, and guidance_wizard.js
+*functions.php* (wordpress_theme) creates the html header for the parent and child themes style.css, guidance_wizard.css, JQuery, and guidance_wizard.js

-*index.php* is wordpress-only.
-It is the default template for pages and posts.
+*index.php* (wordpress_theme) is the default template for pages and posts.
 It's not included - you can copy much of this from the parent theme.

-*contribute_page_template.php* is wordpress-only example single-page template that includes the guidance wizard.
+*contribute_page_template.php* (wordpress_theme) is an single-page template that includes the guidance wizard.
 As you can see, it's an ordinary page with atinly php code added:

 ```
 <?php